RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Discussions and Conclusion

 \section{Discussions and Conclusion}

-In this paper, we present the Restricted Quadrilateral Representation (RQR) for regression targets in 3D object detection.
+In this paper, we present the Restricted Quadrilateral Representation for regression targets in 3D object detection.
 RQR3D defines the smallest horizontal bounding box around the oriented box and uses two offsets to ensure the representation of only rectangular cuboids with right angles.
 This approach transforms the problem into a keypoint regression task, which is more amenable to learning with translation-invariant convolutions.
-RQR3D focuses on the regression target representation and is compatible with any 3D object detection method.
-We adapt an anchor-free single-stage 2D object detection method for BEV-based 3D object detection and introduce an objectness head to address the class imbalance problem.
-Additionally, we propose a lightweight radar fusion backbone that eliminates the need for voxel grouping and processes the BEV-mapped point cloud using standard 2D convolutions.
+RQR3D focuses on the regression target representation and is compatible with different 3D object detection methods.
+We adapt an anchor-free single-stage 2D object detection method for BEV-based 3D object detection.
+Also, we propose a lightweight radar fusion backbone that eliminates the need for voxel grouping and processes the BEV-mapped point cloud using 2D convolutions.

-We have employed convolutional encoders \cite{ResNet, RegNet, Intern} and dense projection techniques \cite{li2023bevdepth} in this study.
-Looking ahead, we intend to implement RQR3D to transformer-based architectures such as \cite{liu2022petr, liu2023petrv2, StreamPETR}.

-RQR3D uses the shortest offset from two corners, and indicates the chosen offset using a binary-valued target (\(\arg\min_u\, \arg\min_v\)).
+RQR3D uses the shortest offset from two corners, and indicates the chosen offset using a binary-valued target \((\arg\min_u, arg\min_v)\).
 This strategy mitigates the loss discontinuity issues.
-However, inaccuracies in estimating (\(\arg\min_u\, \arg\min_v\)) can lead to errors in corner placement or size estimation, resulting in a slightly elevated mean Average Size Error (mASE).
-While a simple \(w \le l\) check and edge swap strategy can alleviate this issue, future research should focus on enhancing the estimation accuracy of (\(\arg\min_u\, \arg\min_v\)).
+However, inaccuracies in estimating \((\arg\min_u, arg\min_v)\) can lead to errors in corner placement or size estimation, resulting in a slight elevation in mASE.
+While a simple \(w \le l\) check and edge swap strategy can alleviate this issue, future research should focus on enhancing the estimation accuracy of \((\arg\min_u, arg\min_v)\).

 While applying standard NMS to horizontal bounding boxes is both simpler and faster, it is susceptible to erroneous suppressions in regions with high object density due to potential intersections of the encapsulating boxes.
 Although this issue has not been observed in our visualizations it has the effect of reducing mAP score slightly.
 Implementing a rotated version of NMS could be explored in future work to enhance robustness and ensure safer detection performance.